mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Come, Melna," he gestured toward the hole he came out of.
 "We have much to discuss."

 She looked back to make sure Shinna descended back to the safety of hae ship, then stood up and refocused her attention on the Holrag soldiers before her.
-Fajro smiled as he looked her up and down.
-The way he would look at a prize-winning saffa.
+Fajro smiled as he looked her up and down the way he might inspect a prize-winning saffa.

 "You look like you turn a few heads in the senate," he said, eyeing her up and down.
 "It's a shame we never worked together."